 RECRUITMENT

 CHHC seeks to employ personnel of the highest level of professional competency and integrity.
 The agency recruits all staff without regard to race, religion, national origin, creed, sex, age, political belief or sexual preference.
 Every reasonable effort will be made to accommodate physically challenged individuals.
 CHHC conforms to the federal regulation in Title VII of the Civil Rights Act of 1964, the Age Discrimination Act of 1967, and the Americans with disabilities act (1990).
 CHHC recognizes that such persons are covered by the laws and regulations that protect disabled people against discrimination.
 Recruitment resources may include classified advertising, employment services, college campuses, and human services and other organizations.
 Each applicant must complete an application form and provide a minimum of two satisfactory references.
 Background checks may be required at the administrator’s discretion or by state law.
-Background checks will be reviews on an individual basis.
+Background checks will be reviewed on an individual basis.
 No felonies will be accepted (Rev 11/17/14).
 Following interviews, background checks, and reference checks, the agency will verify the credentials of the licensed and certified staff prior to commencing work, and annually.

 The following staff must be licensed: Nurses, Physical Therapists (and assistants), Occupational Therapist (and assistants), Social Workers, Speech Pathologists, and Dietitian.